 Q: What if I already have a grant from the Chan Zuckerberg Initiative?
-Can I still submit a proposal to the CZI Community Fund?
+Can I still submit a proposal to the Community Fund?

-SurveyMonkey Apply will allow you to safely save and resume your proposal and upload your budget documents any time before the proposal deadline.
+You can safely save and resume your proposal and upload your budget documents any time before the proposal deadline.
 You will also be able to check the status of your proposal once it has been successfully submitted.
 Due to anticipated high volume, we will not be able to follow up on incomplete or inaccurate information.
 Please be sure that your proposal is complete prior to submission.